 As we think about how to solve the problem of natural human conversation understanding and how to extract information from unstructured conversations, the approach to solving this problem can make a significant impact on when and how we will end up getting there.

 Before jumping into the application of Deep Learning and NLP solutions for tackling the above problem, let’s establish the inherent problem present in the conversation intelligence.

-Compared to news articles and other kinds of free-flowing text available on the internet, conversations have a different variety of issues to be solved from an engineering, mathematical and problem-solving standpoint.
+Compared to news articles and other kinds of free-flowing text available on the internet, conversations have a variety of different issues to be solved from an engineering, mathematical and scientific standpoint.

 Conversations are complex, and so is the data.
 Why?

 There are a variety of reasons why the data derived from conversations are difficult to collect and use to extract information.
 Here are a few examples of why that could be:

 - Conversations are random and dependent on state and user context

 - Meaning in conversations can be hierarchical, can be communicated in bits and pieces at irregular intervals with no inference